Skip to content

 Worked Example

-Numbers below assume a £20 back bet at 3.0, lay at 3.10, and a tuned lay stake of around £13.50 (an underlay versus the neutral £19.35).
-Adjust to your exchange commission and the actual lay odds available.
+Numbers below assume a £5 qualifying bet at 2.05, laid at 2.08, then £40 of SNR free bets extracted at 5.0 laid at 5.2.
+Adjust to your exchange commission and the actual odds available.

 StepWhat you doApprox. result